My Quiet Kitchen

 Yield: Makes 11 cookies.
 Nutrition facts are estimates and based on a serving size of one cookie.

-Storage: Store cookies in an airtight container at room temperature for a few days or refrigerated for up to 5 days.
+Store: Once cool, store cookies in an airtight container at room temperature for a few days or refrigerated for up to 6 days.
+Cashew cookies can also be frozen.
+Place in freezer bags or another freezer-safe container to protect from freezer-burn.

 Estimated Nutrition (per serving)